 - We Couchsurfed in Iran.
 Even though we did this only sporadically, it still saved a lot of money.
 You don’t have accommodation expenses, and your host will insist on paying for everything.
 We highly recommend it, because it’s a great way of meeting even more wonderful people.
 Make sure to bring a gift from home, though!
 Postcards or something similar are much appreciated.

-- We didn’t visit all tourist sites.
+- We didn’t visit all the tourist sites.
 A lot of tourist sites are relatively overpriced (200,000 IRR for the Fin Gardens in Kashan?
 No thanks.), so we had to pick and choose.
 If you have a serious case of FOMO, you’ll probably spend more than us on entrance fees.

 - Iranians are going to invite you to stay with them quite often, and they’ll pay for everything when you do.
 This greatly reduced our costs.
 Given how common this is, we figured we’d leave the freebie days in when making our calculations.
 Say yes to invitations!